Last Updated: October 24, 2024

 Career

 Clinton's career began in earnest after he started to work for Motown as a staff songwriter during the 60s.
 In the beginning, this move proved to be less than impressive.
-He failed to make a commercial impact, despite writing one major hit single called "Testify."
+He failed to make a commercial impact despite writing one major hit single called "Testify."
 During this period, he also arranged and produced a number of singles released by soul music groups in Detroit.

-Clinton then forged ahead with The Parliaments, who achieved success in the 70s.
-Sometimes, they performed under the name Parliament, while other times they would perform under the name Funkadelic.
+Clinton then forged ahead with The Parliaments, which achieved success in the 70s.
+Sometimes, they performed under the name Parliament, while other times, they would perform under the name Funkadelic.
 During this early period, The Parliaments were heavily inspired by Jimi Hendrix, Frank Zappa, and James Brown.
 That being said, they also explored their own ideas regarding new sounds, music technology, and lyricism.
 This proved to be an incredibly successful period, both for The Parliaments and George Clinton.
 The group released three platinum albums and came out with 40 hit singles – including three chart-topping R&B hits.

 During the 1980s, George became concerned about PolyGram's acquisition of Casablanca Records, the latter of which had been Parliament's label.
 He then began to create his own solo music for the first time, although he still collaborated with several musicians from those he had worked with in the past.
 A number of legal issues followed as Clinton struggled with royalty and copyright issues.
 He notably accused Bridgeport Music of copyright infringement.